KyriakosPsa/Classifiers-from-scratch/README.md

-The project's goal was the implementation using only the Numpy library of classifiers and the evaluation of their performance on the IRIS PLANT and the PIMA INDIANS DIABETES datasets.
+Implementation using **only** the Numpy library of classifiers and the evaluation of their performance on the IRIS PLANT and the PIMA INDIANS DIABETES datasets.

 The classifiers implemented are the following:
 ---